stfwn/neural-network-pruning/report/0-introduction.md

 The developments in the field of deep learning have recently been accelerating, in part due to advancements in hardware capabilities.
-The theoretical possibility of neural networks to learn any function regardless of complexity [@scarselli1998] to their growing importance.
+The theoretical possibility of neural networks to learn any function regardless of complexity [@scarselli1998] contributes to their growing importance.
 This universality makes deep neural networks useful in a wide range of fields, for instance medical imaging, stock price prediction and natural disaster forecasting.
 The complexity of the underlying function to be learned is strongly